Mateusz Masternak

 Mateusz Masternak (born 2 May 1987 in Iwaniska, Poland) is a Polish professional boxer fighting in the Cruiserweight division.
-He is a former EBU (European) Cruiserweight champion.
+He is the current EBU (European) Cruiserweight champion.

 Amateur career

 Masternak had been living in Iwaniska until he finished primary school and junior high school.
 He started training boxing at the KSZO Ostrowiec Świętokrzyski club.
 At the age of 15 he moved to Wrocław where he started training at the Gwardia Wrocław club.

 His first coaches in Gwardia were Mariusz Cieślak and Grzegorz Strugała.
 At the same time, Masternak joined Primary School No. 19 in Wrocław.
 His crucial year in amateur boxing was 2005, when he became the junior champion of Poland in Middleweight (75 kg).
 After the success he joined the national junior team.

 His first fight in the national team took place in Tallinn during Junior Championship of Europe.
 Masternak was defeated in the quarter-final.
 In the same season, a young Pole won bronze medal during Championship of Poland.
 In the next year he was second.
 Until that moment his amateur record looked great: 61 wins in 70 fights.